Calanthe/Calanthe.github.io/_drafts/sliding-puzzle-game-phaser.markdown

 {% endhighlight %}

-The `tmpPiece` is an object which keeps clicked piece's coordinates and the current index value.
-The `game.add.tween(piece).to()` is a method to show tween animation.
-It just means that we ask a clicked piece to slightly move to the new place.
-In this situation, black's pieces current coordinates.
-You can read more about animations in the [Phaser's documentation][docs].
+`tmpPiece` is an object which keeps the clicked piece's coordinates and the current index value. `game.add.tween(piece).to()` is a method which fires the tween animation.
+It just means that we ask a clicked piece to slightly move towards the new position.
+In this case, the black piece's current position.
+You can read more about animations in [Phaser's documentation][docs].

 Showing animation of the movement is not enough.
 Our board does not 'know' yet about the changes we've made.
-That's why in the next steps we need to update both clicked and black boxes' coordinates, index and unique name.
+That's why in the next steps, we need to update the clicked and the black boxes' coordinates, index and unique name.

-Every time when the blocks move, we need to check if the board is in the completed position:
+Every time the blocks move, we need to check if the board is in the completed position:

 {% highlight js %}